CodaGott/golang/functions/AdvancedFuntions.md

 Important to note is we can reference even functions with parameter.

 We can create a function in another function in golang.
 We do this by making a variable and then assigning the variable the func keyword followed by parenthesis, and curly braces.

+Even a function inside a function can also have parameters.

+We can use a return type for a function inside a function and even assign it a value before calling it.

+Example:
+func main() {

+ test := func(x int) int  {
+  return x + 1
+ }(8)

+ fmt.Println(test)
+}

+The above example is assigning the test function the value of 8, so can call the function without having to assign any other value to it.